wdehoog/hutspot-ubports/README.md

   * search
   * control a player

+The [screenshots](screenshots) directory shows some images made while running with `clickable desktop`.

 ## Spotify on your UBports phone
 One option is to copy [spotifyd](https://github.com/Spotifyd/spotifyd/releases) on your phone.
 For example I use 0.2.19 from  spotifyd-2019-10-06-armv6-slim.zip on by opo.